-- 1) For the purposes of this Sub-Section, existing plan means a Managed Care Plan that is providing services in Region 5 under the SMMC 2014-2019 Contracts. - Plan that is not providing services in Region 5 under the SMMC 2014-2019 Contract, but is awarded a Contract to provide services in the region under the resulting Contract from this solicitation. - 3) The Agency will assign Managed Medical Assistance enrollees who do not make an active plan choice into an existing plan if that plan was awarded a Contract to provide services in the same region under the resulting Contract from this solicitation in order to meet the criteria established in Section 409.977(2), Florida Statutes. - a) If a Long-term Care enrollee was receiving Managed Medical Assistance and Long-term Care services from two (2) different existing plans and both plans have been awarded a Contract as a Comprehensive Plan in the region, the Agency will assign the enrollee into the Comprehensive Plan that was previously providing the enrollee with Longterm Care services.
+- 1) For the purposes of this Sub-Section, existing plan means a Managed Care Plan that is providing services in Region 4 under the SMMC 2014-2019 Contracts. - 2) For the purposes of this Section, new plan means a Managed Care Plan that is not providing services in Region 4 under the SMMC 2014-2019 Contract, but is awarded a Contract to provide services in the region under the resulting Contract from this solicitation. - 3) The Agency will assign Managed Medical Assistance enrollees who do not make an active plan choice into an existing plan if that plan was awarded a Contract to provide services in the same region under the resulting Contract from this solicitation in order to meet the criteria established in Section 409.977(2), Florida Statutes. - a) If a Long-term Care enrollee was receiving Managed Medical Assistance and Long-term Care services from two (2) different existing plans and both plans have been awarded a Contract as a Comprehensive Plan in the region, the Agency will assign the enrollee into the Comprehensive Plan that was previously providing the enrollee with Longterm Care services.